Applications are always accepted, but must be received by April 30 of the year for which admission is requested and must include:

 - A 250-word essay on your reasons or motivations for wanting to enter the program

 - Successful completion of ATI Test of Essential Academic Skills (TEAS).
-When registering, please request that your free transcript be sent to Duke Eye Center.
+When registering, please click on the button that reads “Register for TEAS with PSI”, and request that your free transcript be sent to Duke Eye Center.

 US Citizens or permanent US residents are eligible for admission.
 Students must be capable of providing adequate ophthalmic medical clinic patient care.
 Duke University does not discriminate on the basis of race, color, religion, national origin, sex, age, or disabilities in its admission policies.